Hatamleh/cypress_visual_regression_test_vdb_sample/README.md

 ## Update base snapshot:

-Changing the design will require changing the base images, and for that there is a spcial script in the [package.json](package.json) to do that
+Changing the design will require changing the base images, and for that, there is a special script in the [package.json](package.json) to do that
 So simple just type
 ```shell
 yarn update-snapshots